kjanat/petmed-tracker/.github/instructions/usage.instructions.md

 - For new providers, follow NextAuth v5 docs: [https://next-auth.js.org/providers](https://next-auth.js.org/providers)
 - Keep Prisma migrations and schema in version control for reproducibility.
 - Utilize TRPC for end-to-end type safety between backend and frontend.

----

-Happy coding with your T3 stack + Bun setup! 🎉